The TBM is named Alice

 Work at the Technoparc picks up the pace

 With the arrival of the parts, “Alice” is entering the assembly phase and should start to gradually take shape early next year.
-Several weeks of testing will then be needed in order to start drilling in the coming months.
+Several weeks of testing will then be needed in order to start drilling.

 At the same time, the teams will continue to prepare the trench and the TBM’s starting shaft.
 The TBM will start at a depth of 12 metres (40 feet) and will go up to 35 metres (115 feet) below the airport runways.

 Many of you submitted your ideas!
 Since the tunnel will connect the Technoparc to the airport, other scientific names also grabbed the selection committee’s attention.